xiao-mao88/xiao-mao88/README.md

 ### laurenli045@gmail.com
  Some fun facts about me include
  - I have a pet dog named Nebula 🐶
- - I love many forms art including clay-making, digital art and ink drawings!
+ - I love many forms of art including clay-making, digital art and ink drawings!
  - I am a foodie and enjoy eating good food!

 <!--